Church of the Holy Polish Brothers Martyrs, Bydgoszcz

 The Church of the Holy Polish Brothers Martyrs is a Catholic church that has been elevated to the rank of a sanctuary.
 It houses the relics of the "Five Saint Polish Brothers".
-In 1984, Father Popiełuszko celebrated his last Holy Mass there before being abducted and assassinated by members of the Security Service.
+In 1984, Father Jerzy Popiełuszko celebrated his last Holy Mass there before being abducted and assassinated by members of the Security Service.

 The church is located at 3 Jerzego Popiełuszki street, in the Wyżyny district of Bydgoszcz, Poland.

 History

 Pre-WWII schemes

 The first efforts to build a Catholic church in the area (today's Kapuściska and Wyżyny districts) date back to the interwar period.

 Before 1939, a church building committee had been established in Kapuściska district: the aim was to build on the escarpment of the southern bank of the Brda river, mirroring the 1925 Saint Stanislaus of Szczepanów's Church on northern bank (Siernieczek district).

 However, the outbreak of WWII prevented any further development of the plan.